zainafzal08/adventure-buddy/README.md

 - Have a login
 - Have a basic dashboard after login
 - let users upload a image for their character sheet
+- Have a easy to search DM handbook for querys about resting, magic, death, combat, stealth etc.

 # V.3
 To be fleshed out...